eth-protocol-fellows/cohort-five/program-guide/participation-guide.md

 ## Participate in the discussion

 Join the Ethereum R&D Discord.
 Use the *#protocol-fellowship* channel for general discussion but use the appropriate channels for conversations regarding specific topics, especially if you are seeking assistance or feedback from a mentor.
 Please keep this discussion relevant to what you are working on.
 Our intention is to keep these channels open, but if there is a lot of noise, restrictions may be added.
-You can also use the [Study Group discord](https://discord.gg/hFrSEHyjYZ)to discuss learning materials and contributions to the wiki.
+You can also use the [Study Group discord](https://discord.gg/hFrSEHyjYZ) to discuss learning materials and contributions to the wiki.

 ## Make weekly updates